 Join our Network

 The Cultural connectors are an ever expanding network of adults living locally, who are making decisions about the Creative Barking and Dagenham programme.
-There are now more than 150 connectors - you can see some of them below.
-The network is open, supportive and flexible.
+There are now more than 180 connectors part of the open, supportive and flexible network.
 Cultural Connectors give as much or as little time as they would like and are never made to feel bad about being busy.
 They are invited to all our events and opportunities and given support if they have their own ideas for creative projects.

 Cultural Connectors go on regular trips and visits to arts venues and events.
-Between 2014 and 2016 these included The Barbican, The Broadway, Studio 3 Arts, The National Theatre, Out There International Street Arts festival in Great Yarmouth, The Photographers Gallery, Tate Modern, Watch this Space festival in Waterloo, Punchdrunk’s show ‘The Drowned Man’, the Roundhouse, Sadlers Wells, the Amsterdam Light Festival and the Royal Opera House.
+These have included The Barbican, The Broadway, Studio 3 Arts, The National Theatre, Out There International Street Arts festival in Great Yarmouth, The Photographers Gallery, Tate Modern, Watch this Space festival in Waterloo, Punchdrunk’s show ‘The Drowned Man’, the Roundhouse, Sadlers Wells, the Amsterdam Light Festival, Freedom Festival in Hull and the Royal Opera House.

 Cultural Connectors get involved in: